x

 Improving Study Activation Time for Gene Therapy Research

-Gene therapies and genetically engineered vaccines are growing exponentially and will continue to become more popular.
-Per a report from the American Society of Cell and Gene Therapy (ASGCT), gene therapy research is an increasingly important part of an institution’s research portfolio, with over 3500 therapies in preclinical or clinical.
-The accelerating gene therapy market is expected to grow globally by 16.6% between 2020-2027.
-As human gene therapies enter the pipeline at an exponentially growing pace, research sites need to consider how prepared they are and take into account any additional review requirements of these studies in their activation programs.
+Research in gene therapies and genetically engineered drugs and vaccines are growing exponentially, and will only continue to become more popular.
+Per a report from the American Society of Cell and Gene Therapy (ASGCT), gene therapy research is an increasingly important part of an institution’s research portfolio, with over 3,500 therapies in preclinical or clinical.

-Understanding When IBCs Are Needed
+Understanding When IBCs are Needed

-First, it’s important to understand what an IBC is and when institutions need their approval.
-When treatments involve recombinant or synthetic nucleic acids, including messenger RNA (mRNA) or viral vector vaccines, additional oversight by an IBC is necessary.
+When treatments involve recombinant or synthetic nucleic acids, including messenger RNA (mRNA) or viral vector vaccines, additional IBC oversight is necessary.
 Some of these treatments potentially make permanent changes to the humans they are introduced into.
-Unlike typical drug treatments, which are metabolized by the body, in some cases, gene therapy treatments make permanent changes to a human’s genetic profile.
-Additional precautions and IBC oversight are necessary when handling and administering these novel research compounds.
-The US National Institutes of Health Office of Science Policy (NIH OSP) sets the guidelines for research involving recombinant or synthetic nucleic acid molecules.
+Additionally, in some cases, gene therapy treatments make permanent changes to a human’s genetic profile, which is different than typical drug treatments.

 Activation Insights

-Survey results indicated many larger research sites reported they have an IBC in place to review research subject to the NIH OSP Guidelines.
+Survey results indicated many larger research sites reported they have an IBC in place to review research subject to the NIH OSP guidelines.
 Not surprisingly, these organizations were primarily large academic medical centers with sizable research portfolios.
-However, simply having an IBC is much different than actively managing the IBC review process as part of an overall strategy to streamline trial activation.

 Of the respondents who have an IBC at their organization, 54% indicated the review process for human trials exceeds 30 days.
-Additionally, more than a third of the institutions with an IBC indicated their institutional review board (IRB) and IBC review process for human trials are not integrated nor run in parallel.
+Additionally, more than a third of the institutions with an IBC indicated their institutional review board (IRB) and IBC review process for human trials are not integrated, nor run in parallel.
 For these institutions, human gene therapy trials are likely taking significantly longer to activate than their more traditional drug study counterparts.

-Know The Process
+Know the Process

-First and foremost, researchers need to map and understand overall study activation processes, including IBC and other oversight committee reviews beyond IRB.
-Setting performance targets allows committees to review a trial within the institution’s stated activation timeline objective.
+First and foremost, researchers and clinical teams need to clearly understand the overall study activation processes at their organization, including IBC and other oversight committee reviews.
 An IRB tends to get the most attention since all human trials need IRB approval.
 However, if an organization does not focus on the efficiency and expertise of the additional committees, like the IBC, it does not matter how quickly the IRB moves.
-The overall activation time is only as fast as the slowest committee, and that’s assuming the process allows for parallel review.

 Build Expertise on the IBC

-For many institutional IBCs, the majority of research oversight is preclinical.
-That paradigm is changing as more therapies are moving out of the lab and into human clinical trials.
-If an IBC does not have the requisite expertise to apply the NIH OSP Guidelines to human clinical trials, it is generally advised to not try to do the review in-house.
+If an IBC does not have the requisite expertise to apply the NIH OSP guidelines to human clinical trials, it is generally advised to not try to do the review in-house.
 At best, an inexperienced in-house IBC review may result in a delay while the committee seeks additional expertise or due to unnecessary questions from the committee back to the investigators.
-At worst, an inexperienced IBC review may not apply the Guidelines appropriately and introduce regulatory risk for the institution.
-In either case, if the IBC does not have experience with human clinical trials, study activation time will likely be delayed.
+At worst, an inexperienced IBC review may not apply the guidelines appropriately and introduce regulatory risk for the institution.

-As human gene transfer trials are increasingly reaching Phases II and III, industry sponsors are routinely selecting a central IBC and IRB provider to review all sites in a multicenter clinical trial.
-However, according to our survey, most institutions are not deferring their IBC reviews off to a commercial provider in the same way that most institutions defer oversight to the designated single/central IRB.
-Very similar to how IRB deferrals work, biosafety programs can defer the formal IBC committee review component (e.g., five members convening an IBC meeting, minutes, etc.) to a commercial IBC provider.
+As human gene transfer trials are increasingly reaching Phases II and III, industry sponsors are routinely selecting a single central IBC and IRB provider to review all sites in a multicenter clinical trial.
+NIH, and soon Food and Drug Administration (FDA), mandate institutions rely on the single IRB (sIRB) designated by the sponsor.
+However, according to our survey, most institutions are not also deferring their IBC reviews off to a single IBC in the same way they defer oversight to the designated single/central IRB.

 Back to Resources